 - 1. Each online course will be divided into seven sessions that correspond with the Executive RMI calendar.
-Please note that each individual professor may have specific deadlines within each session. - 2.
+Please note that each individual professor may have specific deadlines within each session. - At the close of each scheduled Executive RMI online session, Canvas logs are used to monitor attendance.
+They will determine whether or not the student has completed all assigned tasks for that session, and then the student will be marked as either present or absent for that session. - 3.
 At the close of each scheduled Executive RMI online session, Canvas logs are used to monitor attendance.
-They will determine whether or not the student has completed all assigned tasks for that session, and then the student will be marked as either present or absent for that session. - 3.
+They will determine whether or not the student has completed all assigned tasks for that session, and then the student will be marked as either present or absent for that session. - 4.
 A required assignment or discussion board contribution may not be submitted before the timeframe begins (is opened and available on Canvas) nor submitted after the timeframe ends (is closed and unavailable on Canvas).
+No make-up

-No make-up work is allowed after the exam, assignment, etc. has closed and is no longer available in Canvas. - 4.
+- work is allowed after the exam, assignment, etc. has closed and is no longer available in Canvas. - 5.
 A student who misses the first two "sessions" of any online course will be withdrawn from the course.
 A student who participates and then misses more than three meetings of any course will receive an automatic "FA" in the course.